 • Provide multiple water purification units for each village.

-• Begin a distribution program of daily vitamins for 1,700 children for one year and
+• Administer a distribution program of daily vitamins for 1,700 children for one year and

 Next Step Goals: